ndean06/soc-investigations/soc-simulator-investigations/005-KCD-Web-Nemesys-Ransomware/Walkthrough.md

 |---|---|---|
 | Impact | Data Encrypted for Impact | T1486 |

 The ransom note strongly suggested `T1486: Data Encrypted for Impact`.
 However, the ransom note alone did not prove that widespread file encryption successfully occurred.
 For that reason, T1486 was initially treated as **suspected** rather than confirmed.

 ### Investigation Pivot

 Because the investigation began near the end of the attack chain, the next step was to work backward.

-**Next question:**
+#### Next question:
 What process created or displayed the ransom note?

 ### ATT&CK Reference - Suspected Data Encrypted for Impact (T1486)

 ![MITRE ATT&CK reference for Data Encrypted for Impact](./screenshots/02-mitre-data-encrypted-impact.png)

-**What this shows:** The MITRE ATT&CK reference for `T1486: Data Encrypted for Impact`, which provided the initial behavioral starting point for the investigation.
+*The MITRE ATT&CK reference for `T1486: Data Encrypted for Impact`, which provided the initial behavioral starting point for the investigation.*

 ---

 ## 3. Ransom Note Process Review

-The investigation searched endpoint telemetry for: `Info_to_decrypt_nemesys.txt`

-At approximately `18:14:56 UTC`, `notepad.exe` opened: `C:\Info_to_decrypt_nemesys.txt`

-Suspicious `nemesys.exe` activity was observed during the same execution window.
+The investigation searched endpoint telemetry for: `Info_to_decrypt_nemesys.txt`  At approximately `18:14:56 UTC`, `notepad.exe` opened: `C:\Info_to_decrypt_nemesys.txt` Suspicious `nemesys.exe` activity was observed during the same execution window.
 This provided the first process-level pivot away from the ransom note.

-**Key finding:**
+#### Key finding:
 `nemesys.exe` became the primary executable of interest.

 ### Process Correlation - Ransom Note and Nemesys Activity

 ![Process activity surrounding the Nemesys ransom note](./screenshots/03-ransom-note-process-review.png)

-**What this shows:** Endpoint telemetry showing `Info_to_decrypt_nemesys.txt` being opened during the `nemesys.exe` activity window.
+*Endpoint telemetry showing `Info_to_decrypt_nemesys.txt` being opened during the `nemesys.exe` activity window.*

 ---

 ## 4. Nemesys Execution Review

 The investigation pivoted to `nemesys.exe` to determine whether the executable was actually launched.

-At approximately `18:14:42 UTC`, the following process relationship was identified: `explorer.exe -> nemesys.exe`

-The executable was launched from: `C:\Users\receptionist\Videos\nemesys.exe` under: `KCD-Web\receptionist`
+At approximately `18:14:42 UTC`, the following process relationship was identified: `explorer.exe -> nemesys.exe`  The executable was launched from: `C:\Users\receptionist\Videos\nemesys.exe` under: `KCD-Web\receptionist`

-**Key finding:**
+#### Key finding:
 `nemesys.exe` was executed within the receptionist user's interactive session.

 ### Execution - Nemesys Launched from the Receptionist Profile

 ![Nemesys execution from receptionist Videos directory](./screenshots/04-nemesys-execution.png)

-**What this shows:** Process creation telemetry showing `explorer.exe` launching `C:\Users\receptionist\Videos\nemesys.exe` at `18:14:42 UTC`.
-One second later, `nemesys.exe` launched an additional Nemesys-related executable from the `7ZipSfx.000` temporary directory, providing the next pivot into the ransomware execution chain.
+*Process creation telemetry showing `explorer.exe` launching `C:\Users\receptionist\Videos\nemesys.exe` at `18:14:42 UTC`.
+One second later, `nemesys.exe` launched an additional Nemesys-related executable from the `7ZipSfx.000` temporary directory, providing the next pivot into the ransomware execution chain.*

 ### Execution Chain - Payload Extraction and Follow-On Processes

 ![First observed Nemesys execution and follow-on process activity](./screenshots/04a-nemesys-execution-chain.png)

-**What this shows:** The earliest observed Sysmon process creation event for `nemesys.exe` at `18:14:42 UTC`, followed by the immediate execution chain involving the extracted Nemesys payload, `7za.exe`, staged AppData copies of `nemesys.exe`, `Everything.exe`, `DC.exe`, PowerShell, and command-shell activity.
-This broader view shows how quickly the ransomware transitioned from initial execution into payload extraction, staging, discovery, and defense-impairment activity.
+*The earliest observed Sysmon process creation event for `nemesys.exe` at `18:14:42 UTC`, followed by the immediate execution chain involving the extracted Nemesys payload, `7za.exe`, staged AppData copies of `nemesys.exe`, `Everything.exe`, `DC.exe`, PowerShell, and command-shell activity.
+This broader view shows how quickly the ransomware transitioned from initial execution into payload extraction, staging, discovery, and defense-impairment activity.*

-**Next pivot:**
+#### Next pivot:
 What happened before `18:14:42 UTC` that could explain how the ransomware was staged or what attacker activity preceded execution?

 ---